BrownEpiHSR/Hayes_ZosterVaccine_Dementia_PostAcute_LTC/McGowan negative control calibration QBA/README.md

 # Overview
 ### This repository includes a quantitative bias analysis (QBA) that uses negative control outcomes to assess the potential impact of residual confounding in the primary vaccine–dementia analysis.

+# Purpose
-The purpose of this analysis is to evaluate:
+### The purpose of this analysis is to evaluate:
-If residual confounding is strong enough to produce the observed association between vaccination and a negative control outcome, how much could that same confounding shift the primary dementia risk estimate?
+#### If residual confounding is strong enough to produce the observed association between vaccination and a negative control outcome, how much could that same confounding shift the primary dementia risk estimate?

-This approach does not prove causality.
+#### This approach does not prove causality.
 Instead, it provides a structured sensitivity analysis to quantify how robust the primary findings are to unmeasured or residual confounding.

 Conceptual Framework